Head of Lower School Bill Mulcahy shares his own personal insight and practical advice on how to have difficult

 Fosters Lifelong Learning

 We strive to enrich the educational and learning experience for our families on timely and relevant parenting topics through workshops, book discussions, and nationally-acclaimed speaker events.
-In addition, the Parents' Association sponsors on-going grade-level and divisional education meetings to help parents with various developmental stages and challenges that arise when parenting, and school divisions and departments also host relevant topic discussions.
+In addition, the Parents' Association sponsors on-going grade-level and divisional education meetings to help parents with various developmental stages and challenges that arise when parenting.
+School divisions and departments also host relevant topic discussions.